FREQUENTLY ASKED QUESTIONS

 Prizes up to $599 may be claimed at most Kansas Lottery retail

-locations, or they may also be claimed at the Lottery offices in
+locations, or they may also be claimed at the Lottery office in

-Topeka or Great Bend.
-Prizes of $600 and more must be claimed at a
+Topeka.
+Prizes of $600 and more must be claimed at the Kansas

-Kansas Lottery office, and you must complete a claim form.
-Bring or
+Lottery office, either in person or by mail, and you must complete

 What if my winnings are more than $5,000?